Fourier Transform of Anisotropic Hardy Spaces Associated with Ball Quasi-Banach Function Spaces and Its Applications to Hardy--Littlewood Inequalities: Hardy--Littlewood Inequalities on

-Thus, to show Theorem \ref{s3t1}, we only need to prove \eqref{s3e1} holds true for the function $F$ as in \eqref{s3e3}.
-To do this, observe that, for any anisotropic $(X,q,d)$-atom $a$ supported in $x_0+B_{k_0}$ with some $x_0\in\rn$ and $k_0\in\zz$, when $\rho_*(x)\leq b^{-k_0}$, Similar to \eqref{s2e4}, for any $x\in\rn$, we have,
+is continuous and satisfies that $\widehat{f}=F$ in $\cs'(\rn)$.
+Thus, to show the present theorem, we only need to prove that \eqref{s3e1} holds true for $F$ in \eqref{s3e3}.
+On the one hand, by an argument similar to that used in the proof of \eqref{s2e4}, we conclude that, for any anisotropic $(X,q,d)$-atom $a$ supported in $x_0+B_{k_0}$ with some $x_0\in\rn$ and $k_0\in\zz$ and for any $x\in\rn$ satisfying $\rho_*(x)\leq b^{-k_0}$,